Self employed visa - Guide

 Document that accredits the professional qualifications/training required to develop your business (legal and professional qualification)

-Document that ensures you have enough economic means to develop your business, or the compromise of financial institutions, etc.
+Document that ensures you have enough economic means to develop your business, or the business loan to fund the project.

 Business plan, with the planned investment, cost-effectiveness and expected job positions.

 Tasa 790 code 052 (tick section 2.1), regarding your residency application*